Procedure Guide ·X-Ray ·2026

 Recovery & Aftercare

-X-rays are non-invasive — no recovery needed.
-Your dog can go home immediately and resume normal activity.
-If sedation was used, expect mild grogginess for a few hours.
-Radiation exposure is minimal and considered safe.
-Follow-up depends on what the X-rays reveal.
-No recovery needed — completely non-invasive
+X-rays are non-invasive - no recovery needed.
+Your dog goes home immediately and resumes normal activity.
+Mild grogginess may occur if sedation was used.
+Radiation exposure is minimal and safe.
+Follow-up depends on findings.
+No recovery needed - completely non-invasive

 Total Cost - $200-$400